chaz1942/StoreListPrint/README.md

 ###ThoughtWorks' test issue,if you want know more about the issue please click link.
 https://jinshuju.net/f/n0ddSe
 ##Issue requirement description:
 ####In supermakrt they use cash register system to settle accounts.
-The cash register will charge and print receipt, according to the customer's shopping cart and the privilge rule.
+The cash register will charge and print the receipt, according to the customer's shopping cart and the privilge rule.
 ####Now we know Information is: goods name, unit of quantity, unit price, category.
 We also could set rule so that can support different privilges.
 We need a module print receipt, the cash register will input a JSON data, the module shoule output settle accounts details information from consle.
     input example:
     [